 Indy 500 return with pole position

 For 2016, Hinchcliffe remained in the #5 Schmidt Peterson's car.
 The highlight of the season was his return to the Indianapolis Motor Speedway, where he won the pole position for the 100th running of the Indianapolis 500.
 In the race, he finished seventh.
-By the end of the season, James scored two podiums, finishing third in the Grand Prix of Indianapolis and Honda Indy Toronto.
+By the end of the season, James scored three podiums, finishing third in the Grand Prix of Indianapolis, Honda Indy Toronto and Firestone 600 at Texas.
+He ended a season 13th in the points.

 Unsuccessful Australian adventure